 Binance vs. KuCoin: Trading Experience

 Binance’s Instant Buy platform is geared toward beginners and allows customers to build a crypto portfolio in just three clicks.
 However, the exchange is ultimately designed for more sophisticated investors, and its spot trading hub reflects this.
-Binance traders will enjoy its comprehensive trading interface, with an order book, market depth, customizable crypto charting tools and various advanced order options.
+Binance traders will enjoy its comprehensive trading interface, with an order book, market depth, customizable crypto charting viewer and various advanced order options.
 Binance users can also trade derivatives, utilize leverage or adopt automated tools that automatically execute a trading strategy.
 There is even a dark mode available which is a nice feature.

 KuCoin’s main trading interface is very similar to Binance’s, although it is slightly more streamlined and easier to navigate.
 That said, it comes with everything you’d expect from a top-tier, modern trading interface.
 KuCoin users can customize their charts with hundreds of indicators, view a live-updating price feed, and trawl through the order book to leverage scalping strategies.
 Like Binance, KuCoin also offers margin trading (with leverage up to 100x), as well as crypto trading bots that make orders based on a pre-set strategy.